Want to measure your chainsaw’s blade and don’t know how to go about it?

 With the chainsaw in its resting position, use a measuring tape to measure the length of the blade – only the cutting segment.
 Here, the cutting segment is the part of the blade not hidden behind the side casing.
 Usually, the measurement obtained would be in the form of a fraction such as 9½, 19¾, and others.
 Recall we said the manufacturers produce chainsaw blades with even number lengths.
 So if the measurement obtained was 9½ inches, it is assumed the actual length of the chainsaw blade is 10 inches.

-This method might be considered more meticulous, especially since you have to open the side casing of the chainsaw, but it is worth the effort.
+This method might be considered more meticulous, especially since you have to open the side casing of the saw, but it is worth the effort.

 - Step 1: Open the side casing of the chainsaw